Pasadena Media Foundation

 Pasadena News Feed

-The origin of Local News Pasadena goes back several years.
+The origin of Local News Pasadena goes back to 2019-2020.
 Back to when multiple journalists covering Pasadena were laid off by new for-profit publishers.
-That included reporters covering local government, education, business, sports, events, local non-profits, politics and, most importantly, neighborhoods.

 Around that time, Pasadena Media Foundation was created as a non-profit organization to help save local news by supporting the remaining Pasadena-area journalists.
 This involved providing many of them with critical tools of the trade, technical services and funding for expenses to get local stories told.

 These efforts slowed the elimination of local news coverage, but the economic impact of the COVID-19 pandemic hit Pasadena’s news outlets hard.
-Some historically strong Pasadena periodicals became so-called “ghost newspapers,” publishing only a handful of Pasadena articles per edition and dramatically shrinking in size.
+Some historically strong periodicals became so-called “ghost newspapers,” eliminating Pasadena-based reporters and publishing only a handful of local articles per edition.

 In response, Pasadena Media Foundation created the online edition of Local News Pasadena to supplement coverage of local news.

-Combined with an email newsletter and numerous social media accounts, Local News Pasadena is all about provocative local stories in the making.
+Combined with a weekly email newsletter and numerous social media accounts, Local News Pasadena is all about provocative local stories in the making.

 "Grant money from the Pasadena Media Foundation greatly benefited Pasadena Now at a moment when our financial survival was difficult and the grant will therefore bear fruit for many years.